cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

 As good programmers writing good codebases, we must follow [DRY: Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 The MVI code we wrote is not entirely DRY.

 For instance, the View rendering of the sliders share a significant amount of code.
-And in the Intent, we have some duplication of the `DOM.get()` Observables.
+And in the Intent, we have some duplication of the `DOM.select()` Observables.

 {% highlight js %}
 function renderWeightSlider(weight) {